Join us in celebrating JVC Northwest’s

 In 2016, JVC Northwest launched a world-wide book club as part of the 60th Anniversary celebrations, thanks to great feedback from this summer’s Former JV Survey.
 We are offering both in-person meetings across the country and a self reflection guide format throughout the year, each round focusing on a different value of JVC Northwest.

-Registration for the first round of 2017 Ruined Readers Book Club is now open!Register Here
+Registration for the first round of 2017 Ruined Readers Book Club is now closed.
+Contact Alumni Coordinator, Sarah Jones, to join a club in your area or to receive the reflection guide!

 Click the values below to learn more about each of the values and book selected or visit our Goodreads profile to see all of the books nominated for our Ruined Readers gatherings!Social Justice (February- April 2017)